 At some point, we will have the classic confusion about the difference between a psychologist and a psychotherapist.
-It is relatively easy to identify the difference between a psychologist and psychotherapist.
+However, it is relatively easy to identify the difference between a psychologist and a psychotherapist.

 Psychotherapist vs psychologist

 A psychotherapist is a person who, being a physician or psychologist, has also made a special training (from a psychotherapy school, then they practised supervised psychotherapy.
-The first official psychotherapist was Freud, and the first psychotherapy school was psychoanalysis.
+The first known psychotherapist was Sigmund Freud Freud, and the first psychotherapy school was psychoanalysis.

-Today there are many psychotherapy schools, many divergent, all of which have a common relationship with the client (the psychotherapist has clients, not patients) that only involves conversation – take speech therapy for example – not drugs or other forms of medical therapy.
+Today there are many psychotherapy schools, many divergent, all of emphasising the relationship with the client (the psychotherapist has clients, not patients) which only involves conversation – take speech therapy for example – not drugs or other forms of medical therapy.

-Psychotherapy is the psychological intervention of the mechanisms involved in health and illness.
+Psychotherapy is a psychological intervention – a mechanism that aims to address health and illness.
 In other words, psychotherapy helps you resolve some emotional issues or modify certain aspects that make you vulnerable.
 So, if you have a problem with anxiety, depression, eating disorders or other similar issues, you need to ask for a psychotherapist’s support.
 Besides taking serious consultation from the psychotherapist, you can also get gifts to soothe anxiety for yourself.

 Usually, the visits are made for a longer period of time on a weekly schedule by seeing the psychotherapist 1 or 2 times per week.
 You can meet them especially at psychological clinics but also in other contexts – hospitals, clinics, foundations, etc.

-A psychologist is someone who has graduated from a faculty of psychology and deals, in general, with the study of the human mind.
+A psychologist is someone who has an academic qualification in psychology and deals, in general, with the study of the human mind.
 In fact, this domain is far too vast, so psychologists usually specialise in various branches: psychopathology (psychological anomaly), behavioural, social, educational, even organisational psychology – the list goes on, and it’s very long.

 Psychologists also come in contact with patients, contributing to their assessment. in other words, if you have panic attacks it is advisable to look for a psychologist specialised in clinical psychology and psychotherapy.